-The problem is, of course, that people don’t work like memory cards (although wouldn’t that be a nice feature).
+The problem is, of course, that people don’t work like SD cards (although wouldn’t that be a nice feature).
 So we can’t Delete All the files from our memory card and plot in a new culture.

 Instead, when we move to a new country we arrive with literal and metaphorical baggage that is very specific to each and every individual.

 Now, when I say baggage, I don’t mean that in a negative sense.
 I mean baggage in the sense that we have different personality traits, skills, values, routines, ways of behaving and thinking as well as coping that we carry with us wherever we go.

 All of these things together make up who we are and plays a huge role in how we respond to what life throws at us.